QualInsight/qualinsight-mojo-cobertura/README.md

 As a result, the main advantage of this approach is that tests are only executed once.

+## Current Version ##

+Current version is ``1.0.0``.
+It can be retrieved from [Maven central](https://repo1.maven.org/maven2/com/qualinsight/mojo/cobertura/qualinsight-mojo-cobertura-core/1.0.0/qualinsight-mojo-cobertura-core-1.0.0.jar).

 ## Requirements ##

 * Java 1.7